-Published in 2007, the book discusses the entrepreneurs and inventors who transformed the modern world.
+Published in 2007, this book by Gavin Weightman discusses the entrepreneurs and inventors who transformed the modern world.
 The book argues that the many innovations of the era was rarely the work of one individual and was more the work of many people across the world sharing and building upon each other’s ideas.

 Weightman states that the real revolutionaries of the era were the people who actually took the ideas and theories of the time, either their own or someone else’s, and put them into practice, bringing these many inventions to life.

 The New York Times reviewed the book and applauded Weightman’s ability to piece together the worldwide collaborative process of industrialization:

 “Weightman believes the industrial revolution was an incremental process in which credit for any innovation or invention rightly belongs to innumerable individuals scattered throughout the world.
 He is remarkably successful at capturing this process, skillfully stitching together thumbnail sketches of a large number of inventors, architects, engineers and visionaries central to the ‘global spread of industrialism’ from the 18th century to the eve of World War I.”